Customer Lifetime Value

 Lots of Repeat Business

-With your strong understanding of the customer's needs and operational excellence, you'll see strong retention rates.
+With your strong understanding of the customer's needs and operational excellence, you'll see higher retention rates.

 Bad First Impression